Find a Lender-Approved Local Conveyancer in Deddington

 Ready to buy a new home?
 Find a law firm approved by your lender.

-Top 5 reasons to use our service to help you select a local conveyancing solicitor in Deddington
+Top 5 reasons to let us help you find a local conveyancing solicitor in Deddington

 Recently asked questions about conveyancing in Deddington

-Due to the advice of my in-laws I had a survey completed on a property in Deddington in advance of appointing lawyers.
-I have been advised that there is a flying freehold overhang to the property.
-My surveyor advised that some lenders tend not grant a mortgage on a flying freehold property.
+Due to the guidance of my in-laws I had a survey completed on a property in Deddington in advance of appointing lawyers.
+I have been told that there is a flying freehold overhang to the property.
+Our surveyor has said that some banks tend refuse to give a loan on a flying freehold premises.

-It depends who your proposed lender is.
-Lloyds has different requirements from Halifax.
-If you call us we can look into this further via the appropriate bank.
-If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Deddington.
+It varies from the lender to lender.
+HSBC has different instructions from Birmingham Midshires.
+Should you wish to telephone us we can look into this further via the relevant bank.
+If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Deddington.
 Conveyancing may be slightly more expensive based on your lender's requirements.

 Last updated